lordxist/ipwoi-impl/README.md

 First approach to a Haskell implementation of the local theory of ["Internal parametricity, without an interval" (Altenkirch et al. 2024)](https://arxiv.org/abs/2307.06448) (arXiv preprint).

 Work in progress.
 Currently able to typecheck the term the second projection of which gives the type for the polymorphic identity function parametricity (cf. sec.
 2.2 of the paper): defined in `Main.hs` in `idFctParametricityPart1Tm` (and its type `idFctParametricityPart1`).
-(Though not yet with the reduced type `Sigma A P`, cf. TODO note at `idFctParametricityPart1` in `Main.hs`).
+Typechecks as `Sigma A P` as desired.

 Usage:
 ```